raspiblitz/raspiblitz/SECURITY.md

 Please note that there is no perfect backup concept for the funds in your lightning channels yet.
 We strongly recommend using the `Static Channel Backup` provided by LND and consider off-line location backup of that file to have the best chances to recover Lightning funds in a case of recovering from a disaster.

-The C-ligthning lightning.sqlite3 is replicated on the SDcard from the disk in real time.
+The C-lightning lightning.sqlite3 is replicated on the SDcard from the disk in real time.
 See more details in the [Core Lightning FAQ](FAQ.cl.md#backups)

 For more practical information on this topic see: [Backup Channel Funds](README.md#backup-for-on-chain---channel-funds)